Undergraduate Academic Programs

 Electrical and computer engineers work with electronics, telecommunications, and integrated circuits — from generating electrical power for the national grid, to novel integrated circuits for wireless communications, to designing the smallest computer chip in your cell phone — the creativity of electrical and computer engineers provide solutions that better our lives.

 Texas Tech faculty members in the Department of Electrical & Computer Engineering are experts in pulsed power systems, optoelectronics, computer vision and image processing, energy and power systems, medical microelectronics, embedded systems, wireless communications, and sustainable energy systems.

 From improving patient flow at a hospital to consulting with Fortune 500 companies on management strategies, manufacturing, ergonomics, and logistics, industrial engineers design and operate systems, providing high-quality products and services in safe and cost-effective ways.

 Texas Tech faculty members in the Department of Industrial Engineering are experts in biomechanics, safety, nanomaterials, environmentally conscious manufacturing, management of technology and complex organizations, and operations research.

 Mechanical engineers design, manufacture, and test mechanical devices — from submarines to tiny nanobot devices and artificial organs.

-The Texas Tech faculty in mechanical engineering are experts in energetics, biomechanics, superhard materials, nanomechanics, computational and environmental fluid mechanics, fuel cells and alternative fuels in automotive design, and MEMs.

-Petroleum engineers literally fuel the world — finding and producing safe, clean, and affordable oil and gas supplies — all while safeguarding the environment.

-Blending theory with practical knowledge, Texas Tech faculty members in the Bob L. Herd Department of Petroleum Engineering are experts in core analysis; pressure, volume, temperature (PVT) analysis; natural gas engineering; artificial lift and system analysis; and surface operations and facilities design.

-Rewrite | Electrical and computer engineers work with electronics, telecommunications, and integrated circuits — from generating electrical power for the national grid, to novel integrated circuits for wireless communications, to designing the smallest computer chip in your cell phone — the creativity of electrical and computer engineers provide solutions that better our lives.

-Texas Tech faculty members in the Department of Electrical & Computer Engineering are experts in pulsed power systems, optoelectronics, computer vision and image processing, energy and power systems, medical microelectronics, embedded systems, wireless communications, and sustainable energy systems.

-From improving patient flow at a hospital to consulting with Fortune 500 companies on management strategies, manufacturing, ergonomics, and logistics, industrial engineers design and operate systems, providing high-quality products and services in safe and cost-effective ways.

-Texas Tech faculty members in the Department of Industrial Engineering are experts in biomechanics, safety, nanomaterials, environmentally conscious manufacturing, management of technology and complex organizations, and operations research.

-Mechanical engineers design, manufacture, and test mechanical devices — from submarines to tiny nanobot devices and artificial organs.

 Texas Tech faculty members in the Department of Mechanical Engineering are experts in energetics, biomechanics, superhard materials, nanomechanics, computational and environmental fluid mechanics, fuel cells and alternative fuels in automotive design, and MEMs.

 Petroleum engineers literally fuel the world — finding and producing safe, clean, and affordable oil and gas supplies — all while safeguarding the environment.

 Blending theory with practical knowledge, Texas Tech faculty members in the Bob L. Herd Department of Petroleum Engineering are experts in core analysis, pressure, volume, and temperature (PVT) analysis, natural gas engineering, artificial lift and system analysis, and surface operations and facilities design.